Goshido/android-vulkan/docs/preprocessor-macros.md

 This macro also reports about:

-- potential inaccurate results during physics simualtion
+- potential inaccurate results during physics simulation

 Also the macro is used for additional debug output in the [_Logcat™_](logcat.md).